Satyam/Arduino/libraries/Potenciometro/README.md

 ### Read the value

-The latest value read from the potentiometer can be read at any time.

 ```c++
   int getValue();
 ```

+If polling is active, it will provide the latest value read.
+If it is not polling it will actually read the current value.